Oz Farm and Retreat

 COMMUNITY HOUSE is the central meeting area at the Farm and Retreat.
 The rustic two story building houses the kitchen, dining room, and living room upstairs with views over the orchards and gardens, and two bathrooms with showers and baths, a bedroom, and a linen and cleaning supply room are downstairs.

 Located next to the Community House is the BARN, with a large 30 x 60 foot gym style floor for large gatherings for weddings or small yoga or exercise groups.
 A small library and large greenhouse adjoin the barn.
+(Please note that this barn burned down in a fire this summer.
+The owners are in the process of planning to rebuild or possibly a credit a buyer.)

 There are eight GUEST CABINS that are part of the main camp at Oz Farm and Retreat.
 They range from rustic wood structures to more modern yurts that are scattered within the forests and hills.
 All are approximately 350 square feet (plus or minus) and have wood stoves, cold water sinks, outhouses and most have 12 volt DC solar systems for reading lights.